 Preventing HVAC Water Damage

-- Change HVAC filter regularly at least once a month to help prevent the unit from overworking, which can cause freezing and then defrosting on the evaporator coils, leading to water damage.
-Choose high-efficiency particulate air (HEPA) filters, but check the instructions manual first to know what type of filter you need.
-If the filters are located inside the furnace or air handler, hire a contractor to change the filters.
+- Change the HVAC filter regularly to help prevent the unit from overworking, which can cause freezing and then defrosting on the evaporator coils, leading to your HVAC leaking water inside your home.
+Change the filter at least once a month with high-efficiency particulate air (HEPA) filters.
+Yet, check the instructions manual first to know what type of filter you need.
+If the filters are inside the furnace or air handler, hire a contractor to change the filters.

 - Maintain the condensation drain line: